How to Apply

 - Learn about scholarships and financial aid

-Already admitted?
-Your next step is to reserve your spot in the class.
-Then, we’ll see you on campus for First-Year Orientation, where you’ll register for your first semester of classes, get your Hokie Passport ID card, connect with your new classmates, and more!
+Already admitted and planning to attend?
+Then we’ll see you on campus for First-Year Orientation, where you’ll register for your first semester of classes, get your Hokie Passport ID card, connect with your new classmates, and more!

 If you are looking for the chance to continue studying what you are most passionate about and collaborate with a top faculty member in your field, CNRE is the place.
-We offer traditional master’s and doctoral programs, as well as flexible options for earning a master of natural resources degree in the National Capital Region: an online program and an executive degree program.
+We offer traditional master’s and doctoral programs, as well as flexible options for earning a master of natural resources degree in the Greater Washington, D.C., Metro Area, including both an online program and an executive program.

 Being a successful graduate student requires intensive study and often original research, so delve into your options to make sure it’s the right path for you.
 It’s also important to connect with the graduate program coordinator to learn about special requirements.
 For programs on the Blacksburg campus, you should talk with a faculty member in your intended area of study to learn about research and funding availability.